Chanlaw/todo-app/README.md

-Testing out ideas with a new todo-list
+Testing out ideas with a simple todolist app.